EU Asks Tech Giants For More Data Regarding Access Given To Researchers For Risk Studies

 Those who were not included in this list include the likes of Wikipedia, X Videos, X Corp, and even Pornhub.
 But that does not mean Musk’s X is not under hot water.
 It’s already being scrutinized as we speak as a part of a formal investigation on the matter that began in December of last year.

 Since top porn sites were only recently labeled as VLOPs, their role in research is less and therefore they will be less scrutinized for access by researchers.
-So far, 23 VLOPs have been identified in the Commission right now.
+So far, 23 VLOPs have been identified by the Commission right now.

 Regulators feel that this is the right first step forward to put pressure on companies.
 It’s time to get better answers than what has been on display so far.
 A deadline for the first week of February was provided to fulfill the request for data by the EU.
 After getting those results, the Commission would go on to take the next leading steps, it added.